darekaze/SpaceWx4Kids/src/data/historical-events/en/space-fireworks-event.md

 An unusual and transient fireworks event on the Sun's surface was recorded by the Solar Dynamics Observatory (SDO) of the US National Aeronautics and Space Administration (NASA) on 7 June 2011.
 It was an eruption on the solar surface after the flash of a solar flare.

 ![2011](./static/ballistic_splash.jpg)
-*Video of the eruption showing dark blobs of plasma falling ballistically toward the surface of the Sun.
+*Picture of the eruption showing dark blobs of plasma falling ballistically toward the surface of the Sun.
 (Source: Courtesy of NASA)*

 A shock wave originating from the blast site of the solar flare was also detected.
 It was like a solar tsunami propagating more than halfway across the Sun.